-These tests are used to help in the detection, diagnosis and control of various medical conditions.
+These tests are used to help detect, diagnose, and control various medical conditions.

-Lymphocytopenia is associated with a variety of conditions, ranging from malnutrition to rare hereditary disorders, such as ataxia- telangiectasia or severe combined immunodeficiency syndrome.
+Lymphocytopenia is associated with various conditions, ranging from malnutrition to rare hereditary disorders, such as ataxia-telangiectasia or severe combined immunodeficiency syndrome.

-Lymphocytosis is usually associated with infections, such as mononucleosis or whooping cough , certain cancers of the blood or lymphatic system, such as multiple myeloma and chronic lymphocytic leukemia, and autoimmune disorders that cause chronic inflammation, such as inflammatory bowel disease .
+Lymphocytosis is usually associated with infections, such as mononucleosis or whooping cough, specific blood or lymphatic system cancers, such as multiple myeloma and chronic lymphocytic leukemia, and autoimmune disorders that cause chronic inflammation and inflammatory inflammation bowel disease.